henriksundeodegard/context-adaptive-architecture/README.md

 ## 10. Call to action

 - **Builders**: Scaffold the architecture, run it locally or in your domain of choice (health, education, collaboration), and log what breaks.
-- **Researchers**: Help formalize growth‑metrics beyond engagement.
+- **Researchers**: Help formalize evolution‑metrics beyond engagement.
 - **Product teams**: Ask how _intentional friction_ can raise - not just flatten - user agency in your product category.
 - **Educators**: Build learning platforms that adjust _structure_, not just content - responding to focus signals, context shifts, and student growth.
 - **Toolmakers**: Fork the core pattern into creative domains: DAWs, writing apps, second brains, or collaborative whiteboards.

 What you get is not just automation.
-You get the conditions for growth - both for the system and for the person shaping it.
+You get the conditions for evolution - both for the system and for the person shaping it.

 > Vibe architecting is not just for personal AI.
 It’s a foundation for designing _any system that evolves with human complexity_.
 What we're shaping isn’t pure automation, but resonance.
 Systems that reflect.
 Systems that evolve _alongside us_.
 >